techqueria/website/content/support-us/_index.md

 ---
 title: Support Us
-description: Become a sponsor, partner or volunteer and help us grow one of the largest Latinx in Tech communities.
+description: Help us grow one of the largest Latinx in Tech communities by becoming a sponsor, partner or volunteer.
-image: "/assets/img/banners/become-a-supporter.jpg"
-hideImage: true
 url: /support-us/
 aliases:
   - /sponsor-us/